RestComm/juju-charms/README.md

 #Deploying RestComm
 There is now 2 options for deploying RestComm :

-##0.
+##1.
+Automated way - All Integrated Bundle
+Import https://jujucharms.com/u/jean-deruelle/mobicents-restcomm-mysql-bundle/ through the Juju GUI that you just deployed previously

+##2.
+Manual way - Deploying MySQL and RestComm Charms
 Download this project
-As a temporary solution till this bundle and charms will be in charm store: jujucharms.com we are using local deployment
+For using local deployment by example

     git clone https://github.com/Mobicents/juju-charms.git

-##1.
-Manual way - Deploying MySQL and RestComm Charms

     #deploy backend DB
     juju deploy mysql
     #if you use juju local (ie lxc - https://jujucharms.com/docs/stable/config-local) as environment mysql needs this below